Language

 Visual Digit Highlighting

-When counting significant figures, each digit is color-coded so you can instantly see which digits are significant and which are not.
-This visual approach makes it easy to understand the rules and verify your own counting.
+When counting, each digit is color-coded — green for significant, gray for not — so you can see the rules at a glance and verify your own counting.

 Rule Explanations

-The calculator doesn't just give you a number — it shows which rules were applied to reach that result.
-Whether it's leading zeros, trailing zeros, or sandwiched zeros, you'll see exactly why each digit was counted (or not counted) as significant.
+The calculator names which rules applied — leading zeros, trailing zeros, or sandwiched zeros — so you see exactly why each digit was counted.

 Dual Output Formats

-When rounding, results are displayed in both standard decimal notation and scientific notation.
-This is especially useful when working with very large or very small numbers common in chemistry and physics.
+Rounded results appear in both standard decimal and scientific notation — handy for the very large or very small numbers common in chemistry and physics.

 Arithmetic with Proper Rules